 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd"> and ending with

 </html> for each campaign.

 The other way to access your archive campaign content bypasses the RSS button entirely, dynamically grabbing archive campaign content using our API and posting it to your website.

 This method is really only for programmers, so if that’s not your area of expertise, you may want to call a professional.
-Also, if you plan to build something custom for your site using our API, consider applying for our $1 million integration fund.

 To get archive content through our API, use the campaignContent() with the for_archive tag set to true.
 You can retrieve archive campaigns and get the campaign_id required for the campaignContent() call using campaigns() with the status=sent filter.

 Now that you’ve learned how to access your archive campaign content, it’s time to reap the benefit.
 After all, you have all that SEO-rich content sitting around.
 Why not put it to work for you?